eeg3/serverless-pipeline/README.md

 3. sam.json: CloudFormation Serverless Transformation template for SAM.
 4. package.json: Package file for the Lambda function.
 5. index.js: Node.js code for Lambda function.
+6. Added the API URL into the Stack Outputs.

 ## Modifications from Original Sources